Igormandello/portinari-js/README.md

   - The label of the animationComponent that will be removed

 ### `toggleAnimationComponent(label)`
-Toggles the state of an animationComponent, if its disabled, it won't be called in the next animation triggers, but can be enabled again anytime with this same function.
+Toggles the state of an animationComponent, if it's disabled, it won't be called in the next animation triggers, but can be enabled again anytime with this same function.
 After enabling it, the number of frames to trigger it again will be reset.
 - label
   - Type: `string`
   - The label of the animationComponent that will be toggled